ACT — Trinsic

 Work and Career

 What qualities do you want to bring to your work?
-What would make your professional life feel meaningful rather than merely functional?
+What would make your professional life feel meaningful?

 Importance to me